cloudmesh-community/fa18-523-56/paper/paper.md

 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-523-56/blob/master/paper/paper.md)

  * :o: start your section with what NiFi is, :smile:
- * :o: after reading the introdduction I am confused what Nifi is and is not.
+ * :o: after reading the introdduction I am confused what Nifi is and is not.  *add some of what is what is not here?*
  * :o:continue to use greater sign for quotes
  * :o: remove non ascci chars usch as …
  * :o: note section shows it snot completed, so we stopped review